 Learn more about tuition & fees, application deadlines, graduate admissions events and how to apply to the program by visiting the Admissions page.

-Associate Professor and Director of Master of Supply Chain Analytics
+Associate Professor and Senior Director of MBA Programs

 Dr. Chen’s research interest lies in data analytics in service operations, supply chain optimization, as well as operations and finance interface.
 He also works on simulation and global optimization methodologies.
 He has extensive research and consulting experience with businesses and public sectors, aiming to improve strategic decisions...